garrandall/popular-music-data/tracks/cotton-candy-the-sylvers.md

 Girl, don't make me suffer
 I'm starvin' for your love
 You give me just a little
-But woo, it's just not enough (Just not enough), ooh
+But woo, it's just not enough (Just not enough), oh

 (Cotton candy)
 I can't get enough, get enough of your (Cotton candy)